Spatio-Temporal Log-Gaussian Cox-Hawkes Processes with Inhibition and Excitation for Stochastic Star Formation: Classical SSPSF Model and Its Point-Process Interpretation

-The Hawkes process (e.g. \citet{reinhart2018review}, \citet{bernabeu2025spatio}) is a self-exciting point process in which each event that occurred increases the conditional intensity of future events around it.
-In the spatio-temporal setting, events occur at times $t \in \mathbb{R}^{+}$ and locations $\mathbf{s} \in \mathbb{R}^{d}$ (e.g. $d=2$ for a 2 dimensional plane), and the process is specified by its conditional intensity function (e.g. \cite{ogata1988statistical}, \cite{reinhart2018review}):
+The Hawkes process (see e.g. \cite{reinhart2018review, bernabeu2025spatio}) is a self-exciting point process in which each past event increases the conditional intensity of future events around it.
+In the spatio-temporal setting, events occur at times $t \in \mathbb{R}^{+}$ and locations $\mathbf{s} \in \mathbb{R}^{d}$ (e.g. $d=2$ for a two-dimensional plane), and the process is specified by its conditional intensity function (e.g. \cite{ogata1988statistical, reinhart2018review}):

-where $\mathcal{H}_t$ denotes the history of all events before $t$, $\mu(\mathbf{s})$ is a background rate that can be different in different locations and be modeled by various kernels, such as a Gaussian kernel, and $g(\Delta t, \Delta\mathbf{x})$ is the trigger kernel that describes how past events in $(t_i,\mathbf{s}_i)$ affect the rate of occurrence at $(t,\mathbf{s})$.
+where $\mathcal{H}_t$ denotes the history of all events before $t$, $\mu(\mathbf{s})$ is a background rate that can vary across locations and be modeled by various kernels, such as a Gaussian kernel, and $g(\Delta t, \Delta\mathbf{x})$ is the triggering kernel that describes how past events in $(t_i,\mathbf{s}_i)$ affect the rate of occurrence at $(t,\mathbf{s})$.
 To simplify the model, the kernel $g$ is typically separable into temporal and spatial components: